Introduction to Version Control#

 then Git is not installed.

-If you don’t have Git installed then you will need install it.
+If you don’t have Git installed then you will need to install it.
 Instructions and recommended sources for doing this are provided below, according to operating systems.

 Windows#